roytang/blog/content/quotes/sig.md

 ---

- I delight in my pain, and I&#x27;m shattered like your promises;
+ I delight in my pain, and I'm shattered like your promises;

- Though I try to be sane, I&#x27;m just shattered like, shattered like your promises...
+ Though I try to be sane, I'm just shattered like, shattered like your promises...

 ---